GeoEngineers/RCOPublicLands/README.md

 * Clone the RCOPublicLands to your local development environment.
 NOTE: If you are new to Github you might want to consider using the Github GUI application.
 *
-<p>Use npm to install all of the necessary components
+<p>Use npm to install all of the necessary components via
 <code>npm install</code></p>
+<p>Use bower to install necessary javascript libraries
+<code>bower install</code></p>

+<b> NOTE: </b> If you run into a problem via bower that the bower_components folder could not be created you might have to manually create the bower_components folder.